Commentary by Erwin Vermeulen

 - The hunt is regulated by the authorities,

 Sea Shepherd: The regulations don’t work, as there are no repercussions for gross neglect.
-A few examples of neglect are listed in this article: Brutal Death and Suffering; Business as Usual in The Faroe Islands.
 If investigations into cruelty are part of the regulations, can you then point us to the publications of the results of these investigations?

 - The catch is biologically sustainable,